-What’s the difference between the two?
+So, copyeditor or proofreader – what’s the difference between the two?

 Copyeditors improve the text, while proofreaders ensure mistakes don’t make it into the finished product.

 Copyediting, in short, is about revising/improving your manuscript in order to bring it up to publishable standards.
 Since it is impossible to be totally objective about your own manuscript, a good copyeditor is absolutely essential.

-Proofreading, then, is about looking for mistakes in the manuscript and ensuring that they don’t end up in the finished product.
+Proofreading, then, is about looking for mistakes in the manuscript and ensuring that they don’t end up in the finished manuscript.
 It’s usually necessary to proof a manuscript twice – once before submitting it to the publisher and then again when you receive the galley proofs.
-(Somehow, plenty of mistakes – sometimes new ones – manage to appear in many galley proofs!)
+(Somehow, plenty of mistakes – sometimes new ones – manage to appear in the proofs!)

-A good copyeditor and a competent proofreader play invaluable roles in the production of a book that is polished, professional and a pleasure to read.
+A good copyeditor and a talented proofreader play invaluable roles in the production of a book that is polished, professional and a pleasure to read.
 Skimping at this point in the process is a critical mistake – it can erode your authority, devalue your message and severely undercut the impact of your book.

 Which do you need?
 Using both is best.